cramoisi/koreader.patches/README.md

  Project title : change the language of books status (new, reading, on hold) without changing all koreader UI language

 ## 2-reader-filename-header-print-edition
-a modified version of joshuacant 2-reader-header-print-edition (https://github.com/joshuacant/KOReader.patches/blob/main/2-reader-header-print-edition.lua) to use the filename instead of metadata on the odd pages
+A modified version of joshuacant 2-reader-header-print-edition (https://github.com/joshuacant/KOReader.patches/blob/main/2-reader-header-print-edition.lua) to use the filename instead of metadata on the odd pages